Mini-Review: The Tartar Steppe by Dino Buzzati

 The Tartar Steppe [1940/2018] – ★★★★1/2

 First published in 1940 and translated from the Italian by Stuart Hood, this novel is about young and idealistic Giovanni Drogo, a newly appointed Officer to Fort Bastiani, an obscure mountainous place near the country’s frontier.
 Drogo is excited about his first posting and hurries to his destination eagerly wanting to put to the test his soldiery skills, valour and discipline, as well as begin his new life.
 However, what awaits him is the unexpected: “the desolate steppe…which had mystery, but no meaning”, where “people [have] no knowledge of time” and where “everything [speaks] of renunciation” [Buzzati/Hood, 1945/1973: 22, 72, 82].
-Fort Bastiani is a place in the middle of nowhere where no enemy has been seen since time immemorial.
+Fort Bastiani is a place in the middle of nowhere where no enemy has been seen since the time immemorial.
 Drogo soon feels rebellious, then depressed and lonely, and is finally completely enchanted by nothingness.
-The Tartar Steppe is a masterful and subtle work which echoes the best work of Franz Kafka.
-It is a story about the traps that time lays to a man, about dashed hopes and missed life opportunities, and is a profound meditation on prisons that reside in the recesses of our own minds, in our beloved habits and dear ideals which we can never seem to cast aside no matter how nonsensical they may start to appear.

 Continue reading “Mini-Review: The Tartar Steppe by Dino Buzzati”

-A is for Arsenic: The Poisons of Agatha Christie [2015] by Kathryn Harkup ★★★★★
+A is For Arsenic: The Poisons of Agatha Christie [2015] by Kathryn Harkup ★★★★★

 When it comes to morbidly-curious books, it does not get better that this book.
 The author takes a deep look into all the poisons that Agatha Christie used in her books to “kill off” her “victims”, and the result is a read that both fascinates and informs – Full Review.